ishaank21/lonelyish/README.md

 - 👋 Hi, I’m @lonelyish
-- 👀 I’m interested in Python, HTML, Java, C++, etc. I plan studying either Medicine, Biomedical Engineering, Aerospace Engineering, or Computer Science in college.
+- 👀 I’m interested in Python, HTML, Java, C++
-- 🌱 I’m currently a junior in highschool and I am learning Python in my spare time.
+- 🌱 Currently a Freshman at UIUC studying Aerospace Engineering
 - 💞️ I’m looking to collaborate on hackathons and other fun projects.
 - 📫 How to reach me: My email is ishaan.kandamuri@gmail.com